 Before executing any OpenLDAP synchronization with Duo, understand the effect that synchronization can have on accounts with the same name.
 Suppose that you already have some Duo users, and one or more of these users have the same username on your OpenLDAP server.
 Performing a synchronization will cause the existing Duo users' information to be merged with, and in some cases overwritten by the OpenLDAP information, such as email addresses in Duo changing to match the value stored in the synced directory.

-Likewise, if you are doing OpenLDAP synchronization from multiple directories and there are non-unique usernames among those directories, there will be only one Duo user with that username, and each sync will update that Duo user with different information.
+Likewise, if you synchronize multiple directories and there are non-unique usernames among those directories, the net result is that there will be only one Duo user created with that username, and each sync will update that Duo user with different information.

-Multiple syncs with different source directories that use non-unique group or user names may also produce undesired results, as each sync process will overwrite the group or user with different information.
+Multiple syncs with different source directories that use non-unique user names may also produce undesired results, as each sync process could overwrite the user with different information.

 Prerequisites necessary for OpenLDAP synchronization are as follows: